What if an uninsured friend wrecks my car? (3 Types of Borrowers)

 The scene of the accident is a crucial factor in determining who is at fault for an accident.
 If the accident warrants an exchange of insurance information and calling the police, then it is important to find out who was at fault.

 Your car’s involvement means that your insurance is also involved.

-One of the benefits of car insurance is financial peace of mind.
-This extends out to many different situations, including times when you need to let other people drive your car.
+One of the benefits of car insurance is a financial peace of mind.
+This peace of mind extends out to many different situations, including times when you need to let other people drive your car.